 “So, Bob and Bob, I find out from real users what’s wrong with a site, app, product or service and how to fix it with usable design.”

-* If you can’t think of an elegant solution then why not join me on one of our training courses?
+* If you can’t think of an elegant solution then why not join me for a workshop or a training courses?